 Our Work in San Francisco County

-In 2019, a “Soul of the City” committee of seniors, high school students, and congregations from across the city began to meet weekly and won housing for low-income seniors and support for increased subsidies.
-The group began to organize a campaign called “Reclaiming the Soul of San Francisco,” which envisioned a city in which seniors could live in dignity without having to pay more than 30% of their income in rent.
+The Prop M victory had its origins back in 2019, when a “Soul of the City” committee of seniors, high school students, and congregations from across the city began to meet weekly and won housing subsidies for low-income seniors.
+The group led a campaign called “Reclaiming the Soul of San Francisco,” which envisioned a city in which seniors could live in dignity without having to pay more than 30% of their income in rent.
 These intrepid leaders lead an occupation of Mayor London Breed’s office, where more than a hundred members of Faith in Action Bay Area demanded that San Francisco do right by the seniors who have lived, worked, and raised families in the city for decades.